learnpixelart/pixelart.howto/README.md

 ### Trivia Quiz - The States of Bool

-Q: How many states has a boolean type in a (classic) programming language?
+Q: How many states has a boolean type in a (classic¹) programming language?

 - [ A ] 1 - One State
 - [ B ] 2 - Two States
 - [ C ] 3 - Three States
 - [ D ] Other.
 Please tell

-A: In practice¹ three really :-), that is, `true`, `false` and undefined (e.g. `nil`).
+A: In practice three, that is, `true`, `false` and undefined (e.g. `nil`).

 1: with nil-able / null-able types